paultrudel/rs-movie/README.md

 ![SVD]

 Performing this decomposition accomplishes little initially.
 However, the dimensionality of these matrices can be easily reduced.
 The matrix Σ can be truncated by only retaining the k largest singluar values, where k is the number of singular values which retain 80%-90% of the "energy", or total value, in the matrix Σ.

+![SVD_Approximation]

 #### SVD Using Imputation